panel-attack/panel-game/docs/Understanding the Codebase.md

 ### client/src/graphics/Stack.lua
 This file contains entirely draw functions for the `Stack` besides the one defined in `common/engine/StackBase.lua`.

-### Telegraph.lua and GarbageQueue.lua
+### GarbageQueue.lua
-These are strongly coupled classes that act as an intermediary between `Stack`s to transmit attacks from one `Stack` to another.
-They're currently performing much more calls to `deepcpy` than strictly necessary to do their job and a refactoring is in order once enough tests have been written to verify the behaviour of a new implementation.
+The garbage queue defines the how garbage is treated when being sent from a stack as well as when being sent to a stack.
+Garbage queues act as the primary mechanism for Stacks to indirectly interact with other Stacks by having the governing Match transfer garbage from one Stack's outgoing garbage queue to another Stack's incoming garbage queue.

+There is a dedicated document for explaining the workings of the garbage queue in the engine folder.

+### client/src/graphics/Telegraph.lua
+The telegraph is the visual representation of a Stack's outgoing garbage queue.
+It is only present if the Stack also has a target for its garbage.

 ### SimulatedStack.lua
 A fake stack based on `StackBase` that can sport an AttackEngine and/or a HealthEngine to mimic a player without actually dealing with any of the complexity a fully fledged CPU player would require.
 Includes graphics functions.

 ### Match.lua
 A match creates and runs the stacks, holding and applying the concrete game settings that aren't on `Stack`.
 As the controlling entity, the match is supposed to control all behaviours that involve more than one stack, such as changing music, playing countdown, determining whether a stack needs to save rollback copies or determining a winner.
-There are still some interactions inside of `Stack` that I would rather see on `Match`, such as sending garbage from the telegraph to another stack, applying rollback or determining if shock panels should be in the game via a different avenue than levelData itself.
+There are still some interactions inside of `Stack` that I would rather see on `Match`, such as determining if shock panels should be in the game via a different avenue than levelData itself.
-The match will continue running stacks until either only one is left or until or done, depending on the given conditions for winning the match (see section about GameModes).
+The match will continue running stacks until either only one is left or until or done, depending on the given conditions for winning the match (see section below about GameModes).

 ### client/src/graphics/match_graphics.lua
 Graphics for rendering the match